Terapia de Luz Vermelha e a Tireoide: Um Aliado Natural para a Saúde Hormonal - TheraFactor

 • In another study from 2003 ( Low Level Laser Therapy in Autoimmune Thyroiditis ), 38% of patients were able to stop taking medication for up to 9 months after light application.

-These results suggest a modulating effect of light on the immune system and mitochondrial function , with direct benefits in the regulation of the gland.
+These results suggest a modulating effect of light on the immune system and mitochondrial function , with direct benefits on gland regulation.

 🔬 Relevant Scientific Evidence